TeachBooks/systems-engineering-design/book/chapters/chapter_9_1.md

 </div>

 [^1]: The nature of non-linear optimization is such that, if the problem’s feasible set is non-empty, it can only find a so-called local optimum.
 As a result, it may be that, depending on the start point of the search, your optimization run finds a different optimal solution than presented here.
 This is a drawback of non-linear optimization.

+[^OSR]: OSR in Urban Planning sets benchmarks for urban development.
+Establishing minimum OSR requirements in urban planning regulations ensures that developers allocate sufficient open spaces.
+This helps create a balance between built-up areas and green spaces, preventing overcrowding and maintaining a healthy urban environment.
+OSR also plays a crucial role in ensuring equitable access to open spaces for all residents, regardless of socio-economic background.
+Planning policies that mandate OSR take into account factors such as population density and proximity to open spaces, ensuring that communities have fair and adequate access to recreational areas.
+By integrating OSR into urban planning, cities can promote sustainability and resilience.
+Open spaces can be designed to incorporate green infrastructure, such as rain gardens and urban forests, facilitating water management, reducing energy consumption, and promoting ecological balance.
+A higher OSR contributes to healthier communities by providing opportunities for physical activity, reducing sedentary lifestyles, and improving air quality.
+Accessible open spaces promote active living and contribute to the prevention of chronic diseases, such as obesity and cardiovascular conditions [^2].

+[^2]: preliminaryzoninganalysis.com